GeoNode/geonode/docs/install/core/index.rst

 .. note:: For more details on Docker commands, please refers to the official Docker documentation.

-It is possible to ask to Docker which images are currently running
+It is possible to ask Docker which images are currently running

 .. code-block:: shell